 The company president is solely responsible for the release of information related to the company and has designated the Business Development & Corporate Compliance Manager as the official spokesperson for Aetna.
-Depending on the specific circumstances, the president may designate another Aetna employee, manager or director to serve as spokesperson on a particular issue.
+Depending on the specific circumstances, the president may designate another Aetna employee, manager, or director to serve as a spokesperson on a particular issue.

 Between the hours of 9:00 pm and 6:00 am, incident-related inquiries should be made into the dispatch center.
 The Dispatcher will take the caller’s name and information which will be forwarded to the Supervisor.
 The Supervisor will contact the Director of Operations or designee and the Business Development & Corporate Compliance Manager by phone with the request.

 Aetna employees are not to make verbal or written statements or displays concerning company affairs to any media source or anyone outside Aetna without the consent of the company president and Director of Operations This includes requests for information from the press, attorneys, and investigators or outside EMS agencies.